Christian Spirituality Retreat

 The retreat is open to everyone, non-students and students alike.

-Cost for 2022 Retreat: $800.00 includes all fees, room and board, and transportation to and from Creighton's campus to the Creighton University Retreat Center in Griswold, Iowa if needed.
+Cost for the Retreat: $850.00 includes all fees, room and board, and transportation to and from Creighton's campus to the Creighton University Retreat Center in Griswold, Iowa if needed.
 Send your completed registration and payment to the address on the form.

 "The nature of this retreat is such that there is minimal scheduled time together for the retreatants.
 There are no group presentations or conferences.
 Our daily rhythm will consist of three meals taken together in the silent atmosphere of the retreat as well as daily liturgy, the Mass, in which persons of all faith traditions are invited to participate.
 Each retreatant will be matched with a spiritual director based on the information provided in the application process.
 The focus of the daily spiritual direction sessions will be the retreatant’s prayer experience, their experience of God in the stuff of their daily life, what they are noticing about how God is present and so forth"